Take the Free SAT Diagnostic Test & get 15% OFF all LearnQ.ai plans.

 Effective Study Strategies:

-1. Use Official Practice Materials: Utilize the College Board's Bluebook application for authentic practice tests.
+1. Use Official Practice Materials: Utilize the College Board’s Bluebook application and Digital SAT practice tests for authentic timed practice.

 2. Take the Digital PSAT/NMSQT®: This test mirrors the format of the Digital SAT and provides valuable practice.